Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### [...] enables users to authenticate to multiple applications by using single sign-on (SSO).

-- [ ] Application security groups in Azure Azure.
+- [ ] Application security groups in Azure.
 - [x] Microsoft Entra ID.
 - [ ] Azure Key Vault.
 - [ ] Microsoft Defender for Cloud.